Former teammate expects 'big things' from Newton this season

 Burns’ ankle

-Panthers first-round draft pick Brian Burns left practice midway through practice and did not return.
+Panthers first-round draft pick Brian Burns left practice midway through practice and didn’t return.
 Trainers were treating Burns’ ankle on the sideline, but Rivera said after practice he had no information on injuries.

-Burns had a smashing debut for the Panthers this past Thursday night against the Bears with two sacks while starting at outside linebacker in the team’s new 3-4 defense.
+Burns had a smashing debut for the Panthers last Thursday night against the Bears with two sacks while starting at outside linebacker in the team’s new 3-4 defense.

 Samuel everywhere